NedAnd1/WillDo/README.md

 but the base service automatically marshals almost any model you throw at it.

 This allows our models to encapsulate the logic multiple components would otherwise repeat,<br/>
-and eliminates component dependencies on the server's API,<br/>
+and eliminates component dependencies on the server's API.<br/>
-with the same kinds of property decorators used by Spring,<br/>
+with support for the same kinds of property decorators used by Spring,<br/>
-being used by the models for resolving any differences between the client and server.
+[added](client/src/app/core/api.helper.ts) to our [models](client/src/app/tasks/comments/comment-class.ts) for resolving any differences between the client and server.

-If the client is being built at a different pace or the server is 3rd-party,<br/>
+If the client is being built at a different pace, or the server is 3rd-party,<br/>
 this design might be just what you need.

 ## Application